Abdelrhmanhussein2/Linear-regression-model-from-skratch/README.md

 from sklearn.model_selection import train_test_split
 from sklearn.metrics import r2_score

-## License
+## 📜 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is for educational purposes.
+No warranty is provided.
+Dataset copyright belongs to the original creators.

+---

+### ✨ Contributions welcome!